 This is what happened to the last Tintin book, since Hergé died before finishing it.
 For all we know, Tintin is held captive by the bad guys without a way out.

 Runaways was abruptly cancelled in the middle of the "Home Schooling" arc, with the team now essentially homeless and Chase fighting for his life in the ICU after getting hit by a car while chasing an apparently-resurrected Gert.
 They later turned up in arcs of Dark Wolverine and Avengers Academy, so we know they're still alive and together, but there's never really been much explanation for where or how they were living in the intervening years.

 Films — Animated

-When WALL•E is about to go into space, he orders his pet cockroach to sit and wait for him.
+When the title character of WALL•E is about to go into space, he orders his pet cockroach to sit and wait for him.
 It does.
-At the end of the movie, days ' later, he lands and it's still in the same spot.
+At the end of the movie, days later, he lands and it's still in the same spot.

 In Aladdin: The Return of Jafar, Abis Mal (technically Jafar's master) is thrown out the palace window during the final battle and is quickly forgotten as the heroes fight Jafar, almost die, successfully kill him and happily plan for the future.
 It's only after the credits that we cut to a tree outside the palace with Abis Mal pitifully hanging by his pants.

 Abis Mal: Does this mean I don't get my third wish?

 The final shot of Inception has produced a lot of Wild Mass Guessing.
 Did the top wobble before the cut?
 Maybe it fell over while the credits were rolling... or maybe it didn't.
 This becomes Fridge Brilliance when you remember how Cobb performed the inception on Mal.